arazavi78/Ecological-Genomics/Shervin's_Notebook.md

-My population is  XPK          REMEMBER THIS IT IS VERY IMPORTANT
+###My population is  XPK          REMEMBER THIS IT IS VERY IMPORTANT

+Codding:

+Make sure to alwayas pull and referesh your local repository before you commit and push.

+the following code is used to do so:
+'''
+git pull
+git commit --all
+git push

+'''